 For some women, going through menopause is a most unpleasant time.
 Technically, we only know menopause has occurred retrospectively.
 It is defined as the absence of a menstrual period for 12 consecutive months.

-The time leading up to that date is what we now call perimenopause and may start in your forties.
-For some women perimenopause can last for a number of years with symptoms continuing on past menopause.
-During this time, hormone levels can fluctuate and the menstrual cycle can become erratic.
+The time leading up to that date is called perimenopause.
+It may start in your forties.
+For some women, perimenopause can last for a number of years and symptoms may continue on past menopause.
+During this time, hormone levels fluctuate and the menstrual cycle can become erratic.

-In order to achieve this transition successfully and sail gracefully into menopause, it is wise to prepare for this mid-stage of your life.
+To achieve this transition successfully and sail gracefully into menopause, it is wise to prepare for this mid-stage of your life.

 The healthier you are in your forties, the greater your chances of minimal menopausal symptoms.
 (But, you know what…it’s never too late to make some changes).

 For many, this is an extremely challenging time in a woman’s life.
 You may have teenage children, elderly parents and a demanding job.
 All these extra stressors in your life can exacerbate your symptoms.
 (It is believed that, for some women, a stressful moment will cause a release of noradrenaline which then triggers the hot flush).

 Sometimes, other little health issues come up (such as thyroid conditions or digestive problems).
 These may have been there for a while but menopause seems to bring them out.
-It can be the straw that broke the camel’s back!
+Menopause can be the straw that broke the camel’s back!
 This is part of the reason why every woman is different and needs to be treated differently.

 What can you do to reduce your menopausal symptoms?